 Secularization of nominalism in late scholasticism.

-This process of secularization was introduced by John of Jandun and Marsilius of Padua, which, just as Petrus Aureoli at an earlier period, belonged to the school of Averroistic nominalism 1.
+This process of secularization was introduced by John or Jandun and Marsilius or Padua, which, just as Petrus Aureoli at an earlier period, belonged to the school of Averroistic nominalism .

 § 2 - THE RISE OF HUMANISTIC PHILOSOPHICAL THOUGHT